Things, People and Products that inspire me or fascinate me.

 Lars Christensen is another Fusion resource for training lessons on YouTube.

-A recent find and really good for beginners on Fusion 360 is ‘Learn Fusion or Die Trying’ by Paul McWhorter YouTube channel.
+A good source for beginners on Fusion 360 is ‘Learn Fusion or Die Trying’ by Paul McWhorter YouTube channel.

 CNC Cookbook and their GWizard program is indispensable.